 Here are my Johari Window personal examples:

-In the Open Area, during career and development conversations with my manager, I have discussed the personal development needs that we’re both aware of.
-These include:
+In the Open Area, during career and development conversations with my manager, I discuss the personal development needs that we’re both aware of.
+These currently include:

 - Developing my confidence in engaging C-level executives